raghudtrees/delbranch/README.md

 # Delete Branches
-After feature/patch/hotfix branches are meged with main branch and deleted in remote, the traces remains in VS Code.\
+After feature/patch/hotfix branches are merged with main branch and deleted in remote, the traces remains in VS Code.\
-This simple script will remove all those branches from developer end.
+This simple script will list out and gives option to remove those branches from developer end.

 # Up Coming
-Branch Selection\
+Remote Branch Deletion\
-Working Folder Location
+Pull Request Raising\
+Merge Conflict Resolver\

 # How-To
 Clone the repo\
 Update config.ini file only as\
 `ProjectFolder=D:\Projects\djanogo\testbranch` (don't add `\` at end) \
-`Branch=dev` (this option will be updated next, meanwhile you can keep it empty or your branch name)\
-`Location=` (Next update)\
 Save\
 Double-Click on rmbr.bat